How to find the best estate agent

 Remember: the agent works for you

 When you sell property, it’s vital that you find the best estate agent for you.
-It’s wise to keep in mind that estate agents work for commission, which means that you’re in a strong position – if they don’t sell your property, they don’t get paid.
-You may feel pressure from them to accept an offer, but it’s important to remember that the decision to accept is yours alone.
+It’s wise to keep in mind that high street estate agents work for commission, which means that you’re in a strong position – if they don’t sell your property, they don’t get paid.
+That’s why shopping around for the best estate agent to sell your house is so important.

 Select a shortlist of estate agents

-When it comes to choosing a the best estate agents, it helps if you can shortlist your options to three.
+When it comes to choosing the best estate agent, it helps if you can shortlist your options to three.
 Use the list below to help you draw up a shortlist, then invite the handful of estate agents round to do a valuation.
+In drawing up a shortlist you should:

 - Ask family, friends and neighbours – it’s always good to have a personal recommendation